ScopeFoundry/scopefoundry.github.io/content/en/docs/30_tips_and_tricks/analyze-with-ipynb/_index.md

 2. Install extensions:
    1. Pylance (Microsoft)
    2. Jupyter (Microsoft)
-3. Select ScopeFoundry interpreter

 ## Trigger feature

 There are 2 ways to start that feature.
-Either way, the feature acts on a folder that contains (itself or its subdirectories) .h5 files

 1. From ScopeFoundry: Advanced -> analyze with ipynb.
 The folder acted upon is the one defined in the `app/save_dir` settings (bottom left panel)